-Inspired by the theoretical solutions in graphs, numerous approaches have been proposed to detect dense subtensors by using the same min-cut mechanism [16], [19].
-As mentioned earlier, mining the densest subtensor in a tensor is hard, and an exact mining approach has a polynomial time complexity [13], thus making it infeasible for streaming data or very large datasets.
+Inspired by the theoretical solutions in graphs, numerous approaches have been proposed to detect dense subtensors by using the same min-cut mechanism [39, 41].
+As mentioned earlier, mining the densest subgraph in a graph is generally an NP-hard problem, and an exact mining approach might have a polynomial time complexity [14].
+However the degree of the polynomial function of the complexity is extremely high even in a simple case with restricted constraints.
+In particular, in a simple case of the dense subgraph detection (N=2), there is no weight at vertices, the running time complexity of an exact method for using the average weighted degree as a density measure is $O(n^6)$ [4, 14], thus making it infeasible for streaming data or very large datasets.
 To cope with this, approximate methods/algorithms are commonly used.
-Among the proposed algorithms, DenseAlert [19], M-Zoom [15], and M-Biz [16] are - because of their effectiveness, flexibility, and efficiency - the current state-of-the-art methods.
-They are far more faster than other existing algorithms, such as CPD [20], MAF [9], and CrossSpot [30].
-DenseAlert, M-Zoom, and M-Biz adapt the theoretical results from dense (sub)graph detection, i.e., [29], [31], [32], to tensor data by considering more dimensions than two.
-The algorithms utilize a greedy approach to guarantee the density of the estimated subtensors, which has also been shown to yield high accuracy in practice [30].
-However, the adopted density guarantee is the same as in the original work, which also applies for the more recent algorithm, ISG+D-Spot [24].
+Among the proposed algorithms, DenseAlert [41], M-Zoom [38], and M-Biz [39] are - because of their effectiveness, flexibility, and efficiency - the current state-of-the-art methods.
+They are far more faster than other existing algorithms, such as CPD [20], MAF [26], and CrossSpot [18].
+DenseAlert, M-Zoom, and M-Biz adapt the theoretical results from dense (sub)graph detection, i.e., [1, 2, 45], to tensor data by considering more dimensions than two.
+The algorithms utilize a greedy approach to guarantee the density of the estimated subtensors, which has also been shown to yield high accuracy in practice [18].
+However, the adopted density guarantee is the same as in the original work, which also applies for the more recent algorithm, ISG+D-Spot [6].
 This means that with an N-way tensor, the density guarantee is a fraction of the highest density with the number of the tensor's way N. ISG+D-Spot converts an input tensor to a form of graph to reduce the number of ways, but it drops all edges having weight less than a threshold.
 As a result, ISG+D-Spot only provides a loose density guarantee.

-As discussed in Section I, DenseAlert, M-Zoom and M-Biz can only guarantee low density subtensors.
-These methods employed the same guarantee as in the original work without any further improvement in the density guarantee.
+The greedy 2-approximation approach has been utilized in many algorithms with both types of data, graph and tensor [34-36, 44].
+Despite this, most current works, including [6, 17, 28, 35, 39] can only roughly provide a guarantee of half (or $\frac{1}{N}$ for a subtensor) the density of the densest subregion.
+None of the existing approximation schemes provides a better guarantee than the baseline algorithms [4, 7], and such schemes can only provide a loose theoretical density detection guarantee.
+As discussed in Section 1, DenseAlert, M-Zoom, and M-Biz employed the same guarantee as in the original work without any further improvement in the density guarantee.
+Thus, these methods can only guarantee low density subtensors.
 To address the limitations of the previous approaches, we generalize the problem by maintaining multiple dense subtensors, with which we provide a concrete proof to guarantee a higher lower bound density and show that they have a higher density guarantee than the solutions in prior works.